xonism/js-stroop/README.md

 # Stroop Effect Test

-🧠 Created using JavaScript, HTML and CSS.
+🧠 Created using HTML, CSS and JavaScript.

 ✨ Ability to choose the stimulus amount and evaluation of word meaning or word color.